How to measure collaboration in software development?

 How to measure collaboration?

-• Impersonal sources of information don't depend on the number of people in the organization.
-If people with access to better impersonal sources of information join, their personal capability will affect the organizational human capital only if there is collaboration in place.
+- Impersonal sources of information don't depend on the number of people in the organization.
+If people with access to better impersonal sources of information join, their personal capability will affect the organization only if there is collaboration in place.

-Thus, we can conclude that if we consider the Human Capital relative to the number of contributing software developers then we can infer if the collaboration is increasing or decreasing.
+Thus, we can conclude that if we consider the efficiency of a knowledge discovery relative to the number of contributing software developers then we can infer if the collaboration is increasing or decreasing.

 KEDEHub allows you to make comparisons among your company's functional areas and between your company and others.
 You are now able to unleash your company's untapped collaboration potential by objectively and scientifically answer questions such as: